About Our School

 Orca’s program has grown and evolved over the years, but one constant influence has been kindergarten teacher Marletta Iwasyk.
 On staff with the school since it began, Marletta’s approach to alternative education is “freedom with responsibility.”
 Says Marletta, “When we move to the new building the spirit of Orca I would like to see carried on is the family feeling we have, the togetherness, the sharing and collaboration among teachers and kids.
 It is important to me to get kids to be independent workers and to take care of each other.”

 Hands-on education has long been a hallmark of Orca.
-The greenhouse, garden and science building opened at the school in 2008; it is a legacy of Orca’s longstanding garden program that helps kids learn about science while digging in the dirt.
+The greenhouse, garden and science building opened at the school in 2008; a legacy of Orca’s longstanding garden program that helps kids learn about science while digging in the dirt.
 Dance, art, class meetings and cooperative problem-solving are all elements of Orca.
 Orca kids at all grade levels have a camp experience every year where they have outdoor fun and learning experiences – many of which are parent-led.